Christoph Scherrer, Katja Radon (Eds.):

 Doing research on the roles of the dean within the university governance is gaining momentum, since the deans are the critical success factors for the university: Deans contextualise – for the good or for the bad – the way faculties perform research and teaching.
 They are responsible for the survival of the faculty in the interplay of centralistic and collegial steering systems.
 Therefore, they need both a clear vision and a solid strategy.

-“The Dean in the University of the Future” dealt with these issues.
-It was held
+conference “The Dean in the University of the Future” dealt with these issues.

-by the German Federal Ministry of Education and Research and administered by
+funded by the German Federal Ministry of Education and Research and

 This Conference Proceedings report the edited versions of the 23 most important findings of the conference as well as the Conference Communiqué.